uprm-inso4101-2025-2026-s1/semester-project-esports_organizer/README.md

 ##
 # Teams:

-- User interface / User experience (7 personas)
+- Experience Design Team (7 people)
-- Authentication / Database (7 personas)
+- Identity and Data Systems Team (7 people)
-- Post Creation / Community (7 personas)
+- Communities and Social Features Team (7 people)
-- Event Finder / Event Notification (7 personas)
+- Events and Notifications Team (4 people)
-- Profiles (7 personas)
+- Player and Team Profiles Team (7 people)
 ##
 - Teams are based on features and developers can be flexible in regards to what team they work on.
-- Have in mind a team pulled from the current established teams will be created to focus directly on Documentation.
+- Have in mind each team will have 2 developers that focus directly on Documentation.
 - Stack:
   - Frontend -> React (JavaScript)
   - Backend -> Python (Firebase)